 We are alert to changes in a learner's behaviour or attitude which could indicate that they need help or protection.
-When any member of staff has concerns that a learner may be at risk of radicalisation or involvement in terrorism, they should speak with the Designated Safeguarding Lead (DSL) for investigation and action.
+When any member of staff has concerns that a learner may be at risk of radicalisation or involvement in terrorism, they should report their concerns using DBC's safeguarding reporting process as detailed in DBC's Safeguarding policy and speak with the Safeguarding and Prevent Manager, who is our designated SPOC for Prevent, or the Quality and Skills Director as our Designated Safeguarding Lead (DSL) for investigation and action.

 Disclosure records are held by the Safeguarding team and stored on a secure server.
 Staff take care not to influence the outcome either through the way they speak to or question learners.
 We will continue to welcome the learner whilst investigations are being made, however the learner may choose to withdraw from learning activities whilst investigations take place.

 We follow the procedures as set by the Local Safeguarding Board in relation to the delivery of services and designated roles and tasks in supporting the learner, family, and employer, subsequent to any investigation.
 All suspicions and investigations are kept confidential and shared only with those who need to know.
-Any information is shared under the guidance of the Regional Prevent Coordinator HE/FE.
-Numerous factors can contribute to and influence the range of behaviours that are defined as violent extremism, but youngest people do not become involved in extremist action.
-For this reason, the appropriate interventions in any case may not 9 have any specific connection to the threat of radicalisation, for example they may address mental health, relationship, or drug/alcohol issues.
+Any information is shared under the guidance of the relevant DfE (Department for Education) Regional Prevent Coordinator for the area that the learner is based in.

+Numerous factors can contribute to and influence the range of behaviours that are defined as violent extremism, and anyone may become involved in extremist action.
+For this reason, the appropriate interventions in any case may not have any specific connection to the threat of radicalisation, for example they may address mental health, relationship, or drug/alcohol issues.